pejuko/coderay_bash/README.md

-Bash scanner for highlighting scripts with coderay
+Bash scanner for highlighting scripts with CodeRay
 ==================================================

 ### Usage